+1 2 3

+lcon ltem Description

-lcon Item Description 1 ĸ Kensington lock slot Connects to a Kensington-compatible computer security lock.
+1 ĸ Kensington lock slot Connects to a Kensington- compatible computer security lock.
 Wrap the computer security lock cable around an immovable object such as a table or handle of a locked drawer.
 Insert the lock into the notch and turn the key to secure the lock.
 Keyless models are also available.

-2 Ventilation Allows the computer to stay cool.
-Do not cover or obstruct the openings.
-3 External display (VGA) port Connects to a display device (e.g., external monitor, LCD projector).
-4 용 Ethernet (RJ-45) port Connects to an Ethernet 10/100/ 1000-based network.
-5 Hami HDMI port Supports high-definition digital video connections.
-6 ● USB port Connects to USB devices.
+2 ● ●+ USB port Connects to USB devices.

+3 Sõ SD card reader Accepts one Secure Digital card (SD or SDHC).